amukherj/envoygrpc/README.md

 # Using Envoy as a reverse proxy for GRPC services

 This repo demonstrates how to configure Envoy for routing to gRPC services.
+The norm for most such repos is to use at the least Docker.
+I have deliberately avoided any form of containers or other deployment shebang to keep the focus on just Envoy and make it utterly easy to understand what's going on.

 ## Building
 To build the binaries just do the following.